deepshikha997/News-NLP/README.md

 # News-NLP
-News NLP Categorization

-# Natural Language Processing: News Article Categorization
+# Natural Language Processing: News NLP Categorization
 ## Data
 It contain the news of different title and content with their published date and source.It full data is of 810 rows